 Carbon monoxide is an invisible, poisonous, odorless gas that’s produced when carbon burns with insufficient air.
 It can be found indoors and outdoors, but it’s particularly dangerous in contained spaces.
 When we inhale it, it depletes the oxygen from our body’s red blood cells and replaces it with carbon monoxide, resulting in sickness and even death.

 Why do we have to worry about carbon dioxide in our homes?

 Many home appliances and systems operate by burning fuels, including gasoline, oil, charcoal, propane, natural gas and wood.
 When they run properly and are used as intended, they’re not a threat to our health.
 But, problems can occur when they malfunction or when they’re operated in areas that aren’t properly ventilated, causing indoor levels of carbon monoxide to rise to dangerous levels.

 Common causes of carbon monoxide poisoning include things such as chimneys that are blocked, misused space heaters, portable generators used inside and cars left running in a garage.

 What are the symptoms of carbon monoxide poisoning?

-Each year, more than 400 people die from carbon monoxide poisoning in the United States, and more than 50,000 seek emergency medical help because of it.
+Each year, more than 400 people die from co poisoning in the United States, and more than 50,000 seek emergency medical help because of it.
 In fact, carbon monoxide is the most common non-drug cause of poisoning in this country.